- Anyone can edit Wikipedia, but that doesn’t mean you should.

 - According to Wikipedia, "A device fingerprint or machine fingerprint is information collected about the software and hardware of a remote computing device for the purpose of identification."

 - Advanced tools can identify your IP address, browser type, screen resolution, and more (discussed below) when editing anonymously, meaning you can’t entirely hide behind anonymous edits.
 When your machine makes other edits elsewhere, and at other times, Wikipedia will know if you aren't protected.

 What is device fingerprinting, and how does it work?

 Device fingerprinting identifies a device or browser by collecting information about its unique configuration.
 To create a view of your device and who you are, device fingerprinting services collect various data points about your computer to create a unique digital "fingerprint."

 - Your IP address

 - Silverlight data

-- User agent string
+- User-agent string

-Device fingerprint trackers are pieces of code that collect and report all this information to put it together to identify you on various websites or web pages.
+Device fingerprint trackers are pieces of code that collect and report all this information to put it together to identify you on various websites or web articles.
 Once the tracker has this information, it creates a unique fingerprint of who you are to allow for more advanced tracking than cookies could ever provide.
 It may not know your name, but it knows your computer.

 To avoid this intricate tracking method, you can download plugins that help block websites from collecting a digital fingerprint for you.
 But these blocking devices often send up red flags for Wikipedia as someone who might be trying to obfuscate their actions.
 This can lead to a "sock puppet investigation" that can get you banned.